30 Indoor Activities on Rainy Days in Tokyo

 Tobu Railway Museum

-Admission fee ¥200 (adults/ paid by IC card) ¥200 (adults/ paid by cash) ¥100 (4 year old~ junior highschool students)
+Admission fee ¥200 (adults/ paid by IC card) ¥200 (adults/ paid by cash) ¥100 (4 year old~ junior high school students)

 11. TeNQ (high-tech space museum)